mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConjoinWorkspaces-v1.rst

    its spectrum ID is equal to (S+1)+wi+offset, where offset is a non-negative integer.

 Restrictions on the input workspace
 ###################################

 The input workspaces must come from the same instrument, have common units and bins and no detectors that contribute to spectra should overlap.

+Exception
+#########

+If property 'CheckOverlapping' is set to true, and there are spectra and/or detectors are overlapping between two input workspaces, then an 'invalid_argument' exception will be thrown from function 'CheckForOverlap'.

 .. categories::